veesiom/qBitMagnet/README.md

 ## Credits

-Me + 4 liters of beer + couple AI adjustments
+Me + 4 liters of beer + couple AI adjustments.
 Icon found on the internet.